Non-perturbative Lee-Wick gauge theory: Towards Confinement and RGE with strong couplings: Conclusion and Discussion

 \section{Conclusion and Discussion}

-We investigated strongly coupled higher-derivative Lee-Wick gauge theory in the 4-D in context of the confinement aspects of the theory.
-We compared the results with that of the standard Yang-Mills theory and discussed the infra-red behaviour.
+We investigated strongly coupled higher-derivative Lee--Wick gauge theory in the 4-D in context of the confinement aspects of the theory.
+We compared the results with that of the standard Yang-Mills theory and discussed the infrared behaviour.
 We presented the $\beta$-function in the strongly-coupled regime.
-Below, we summarize the main findings of our paper:

-\begin{itemize} \item For the first time as per our knowledge we showed BRST invariance of Lee Wick Yang Mills theory (see eqns. \ref{eq:brst1},\ref{eq:brst2},\ref{F2},\ref{F20},and \ref{F30}). \item We derived the confinement conditions in the Lee-Wick gauge theories and showed that confinement is determined by the scale M where the ghosts of the theory come into play (see eqn.(\ref{eq:alpha}) and (\ref{eq:beta})). \item We derived the Renormalization Group Equations in the strongly-coupled regimes of the theory and showed that the coupling runs to infinity in the low energy limit, without encountering the problem of Landau ghosts. (see eq. (\ref{eq:alpha})) The interesting point is that the beta function is identical to the local case but we do not need to introduce any UV cut-off as the theory has a natural one from the non-local mass. (see Fig. (\ref{fig1})). \item The result we obtained is trustworthy both for IR and UV.
-We recover asymptotic freedom at higher energies and so, the ghost does not propagate in the IR-limit and decouples in the UV-limit. \item We found that the fate of Lee-Wick ghosts are sealed: they stop propagating and instead get confined and consequently do not appear as physical degrees of freedom in the strong coupling regimes (as shown in eq.(\ref{fate1})). \end{itemize}
+Below, we summarize the main findings of our paper: \begin{itemize} \item We showed BRST invariance of Lee--Wick Yang-Mills theory in the context of the Kugo-Ojima formalism (see eq. \ref{eq:brst1},\ref{eq:brst2},\ref{F2},\ref{F20},and \ref{F30}). \item We provided some essential clues towards confinement in the Lee--Wick gauge theories and showed that confinement is determined by the scale $M$ where the ghosts of the theory come into play (see eqn.(\ref{eq:alpha}) and (\ref{eq:beta})). \item We derived the Renormalization Group Equations in the strongly-coupled regimes of the theory and showed that the coupling runs to infinity in the low energy limit, without encountering the problem of Landau ghosts. (see eq. (\ref{eq:alpha})) \item The result we obtained is trustworthy both for the IR limit: The ghost does not propagate in the IR-limit while the UV-behavior tends to become unphysical and cannot be trusted. \item We found that the fate of Lee-Wick ghosts are sealed: they stop propagating and instead get confined and consequently do not appear as physical degrees of freedom in the strong coupling regimes. \end{itemize}